renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

   - Weak: you are weaker than the norm for your race.
 You have -5 STR.
     You cannot take both this and the Strong trait.

-Some traits are *neutral*, giving you both a benefit and a drawback;
+### Neutral Traits

-they do not cost CP.
+Some traits are *neutral*, giving you both a benefit and a drawback; they do not cost or provide CP.

 - Hardened: You have been exposed to some source of stress repeatedly, and have become resistant to it; however, doing so has taken a toll.
   - Choose one particular source of stress: you gain +WIL to checks made to resist it, but your Luck stat is reduced by 1.